PRIVACY AND COOKIES POLICY – SCOTT AND SCOTT LLP – ANTI TRUST – SECURITIES FRAUD – CONSUMER RIGHTS

 Access to information under the UK Data Protection Act 1998

-The UK Data Protection Act 1998 gives you the right to access information held about you by Scott+Scott Europe LLP.
+The UK Data Protection Act 1998 gives you the right to access information held about you by Scott+Scott UK LLP.
 Your right of access can be exercised in accordance with that Act.
 Any access request may be subject to a fee to meet our costs in providing you with details of the information we hold about you.

 Changes to this policy